TheApeMachine/caramba.nvim/README.md

 If you see "No Tree-sitter parser available for X" warnings:

-1. **Parsers are now auto-installed by default!** When you open a file with a missing Tree-sitter parser, caramba.nvim will automatically install it for you.
+1. By default, parsers are NOT auto-installed.
+You can enable auto-installation, or install manually when prompted.

 2. **To disable auto-installation**:
    ```lua